 He currently works for Weathernews Inc. as an Operational Marine Meteorologist in Norman.
 He joined the Oklahoma Community Orchestra in 2018, and has served as Assistant Concertmaster since January 2019.

 Tonya earned both her Bachelor and Master of Music Education degrees from the University of Tulsa.
 She was able to join the Tulsa Philharmonic Orchestra during her junior year of college and performed with them for a total of sixteen years.
 After graduating, Tonya taught orchestra with the Norman Public Schools as well as playing with the Lawton Philharmonic for four years before returning to Tulsa.
 In 1990, her family relocated to Edmond and she started teaching orchestra with the Edmond schools.
 Tonya soon joined the Oklahoma Community orchestra and has served both as assistant-concertmaster and now as principal second violin.
-She also enjoys performing with the Enid Symphony and the Edmond Chamber Orchestra.
+She also enjoys performing with the Enid Symphony.
 Tonya is now retired from Edmond Schools, where she taught orchestra for 21 years.